rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 the 3-2 comeback.
 The game was fast, explosive, and tense.
 I was hooked.
 I couldn't wait to see the rest of the season.

-That first game set my expectations too high.
 After the Illinois Tech game, the Petrels went on a 13 game losing streak.
 They ended the season 4-21 overall, and 2-12 in conference play.
+Needless to say, that first game set my expectations a little too high.

 You see, the Stormy Petrels are a *terrible* women's volleyball team.
 I mean *atrocious*.
 They have not had a winning season in the past ten years.
-In those ten years, they went 16-127 in conference play, and never won more than 3 games in a single season.
+In those ten years, they went 16-127 in conference play, and never won more than 3 conference games in a single season.
 Whether we bring in new coaches, new players, or new staff, it's always the same.
 The Petrels are the bottom of the barrel of the Southern Athletic Association, and they have been for a long time.

 And yet, I just can't quit them.
 Even though they're awful, even though no one goes to the games, and even though I don't even live in Georgia anymore,